harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/create-service-now-tickets-in-cd-stages.md

 Select **Create From Form Template** to create a ticket by using an existing form template in your ServiceNow integration.

-In **Template Name**, you can enter the name of an existing template, select from the list of existing templates displayed when you click the field, or provide an expression.
-You can also search templates you need.
+In **Template Name**, you can enter the name of an existing template, select from the list of existing templates displayed when you select the field, or provide an expression.
+You can also search the templates you need.

 :::note
 Existing templates are listed and can be searched only if the feature flag `CDS_GET_SERVICENOW_STANDARD_TEMPLATE` is enabled.
 To enable the feature flag, contact [Harness Support](mailto:support@harness.io).